trackingplan/trackingplan.js/README.md

 When installed, the Trackingplan SDK attaches a _listener_ to all the remote tracking requests emitted by the analytics provider SDKs.
 This listener works in the background as non-blocking and, therefore, does not interfere with the original request that the provider's client makes.

 The technical procedure for listening to the requests is very simple: The JavaScript methods used to make the requests are wrapped by our code.
 In this way, when the analytics services use them to send the tracking info, two things happen:
-1. FIrst, the original action is performed (i.e. the request is sent to the analytics provider).
+1. First, the original action is performed (i.e. the request is sent to the analytics provider).
 2. In a non-blocking manner, and only if the request URL matches with a known analytics services domain, the request is fowarded to our server.

 The script listens to the three most typical methods used to communicate with analytics providers: